PipedreamHQ/pipedream/components/rss/README.md

 ### SSE

-SSE —[**Server-sent events**](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events)—defines a spec for how servers can send events directly to clients that subscribe to those events, similar to [**WebSockets**](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) and related server-to-client push technologies.
+SSE — [**Server-sent events**](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events) — defines a spec for how servers can send events directly to clients that subscribe to those events, similar to [**WebSockets**](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) and related server-to-client push technologies.
 If you listen for new items using SSE, **you can run any code in your own application, in real time, as soon as those items are added to the feed.**

 Streams are private by default.
 You authenticate by passing your Pipedream API key in the Authorization header: